JoaoPedroPP/Git-Management/README.md

 Once it finish the the tool is ready to use and you can type `gitmgt --version` just to check.

-After the installation process finish, to stat using gitmgt cli the user will have to insert the Github credentials to have access to all the set tool.
+After the installation process finishes, to start using gitmgt cli the user will have to insert the Github credentials to have access to all the set tools.
 The user just need to create a new `personal access token` in Github portal and then just type in a terminal

 ```sh
 gitmgt config -u github_username -t personal_access_token